 2021 and Beyond

 As you’re planning your education initiatives for 2021, keep these amazing, freely available resources in mind.
-In addition to these 10, there are many more courses available and new ones being released every few weeks.
+In addition to these 10, there are many more free courses available and new ones being released every few weeks.
 To be notified of new course releases, register at Test Automation U!